haidaramin1/haidarops24/16/README.md

 It is up to you to implement the solution you feel works best.

+I implemented these, I got error on firewalld implementation, but it just turned out that I had to install it in the servers first.

 # BONUS QUESTION

 If you implement these tasks within one or more roles, you will gain enlightenment and additional karma.